 DVA’S SRI LANKA PROJECT UPDATES

 We deeply appreciate your continuing engagement with DVA.
-It is people like you, champions for animals, who make it possible for DVA to conduct its operations around the world, including our groundbreaking work Sri Lanka, the oldest continuous Buddhist community in the world.
+It is people like you, champions for animals, who make it possible for DVA to conduct its operations around the globe, including our groundbreaking work in Sri Lanka, the oldest continuous Buddhist community in the world.
 We are depending on you.
-Please consider making a gift to DVA’s Sri Lanka Project which will be matched dollar for dollar!
+Please consider making a GIFT to DVA’s Sri Lanka Project which will be matched dollar for dollar through July 4.

 DVA Now Registered As Non-Governmental Organization in Sri Lanka

-BHANTE SATHI, Co-Coordinator of our Sri Lanka Project and DVA Board Member, returning to Sri Lanka to train our team.
+BHANTE SATHI, Co-Coordinator of our Sri Lanka Project and DVA Board Member, Returns to Sri Lanka

-Bhante Sathi will be returning home to Sri Lanka April 25 to May 12.
-He will appear on major television networks, give live presentations at Dhamma schools, and train other monastics to be strong advocates for a compassionate diet in the cities of Colombo, Kandy, Ratnapura, and Gampaha.
+Bhante Sathi returned home to Sri Lanka in April and May.
+While in his home country the Kandy native appeared on major television networks, gave live presentations at Dhamma schools, and trained hundreds of monastics to be strong advocates for a compassionate diet in the cities of Colombo, Kandy, Ratnapura, and Gampaha.
+After participating in Bhante’s training, hundreds of monastics committed to working with DVA by giving talks at Dhamma schools and encouraging their fellow monastics to do the same.

-KESHINIE BANDARANAIKE, a prominent Sri Lankan attorney, is the Director of DVA’s Sri Lanka Project
+KESHINIE BANDARANAIKE, a prominent Sri Lankan attorney, serves as the Director of DVA’s Sri Lanka Project

-Keshinie is working hard to plan and promote our Benefit Event on May 5th
+Keshinie’s planning and promoting of our Benefit Event on May 5th

-, a Vegan Ice Cream Social, in Colombo.
-We’ll be giving out 2,000 vegan ice cream cones, enlisting volunteers to help with our Project, welcoming new DVA members, and distributing DVA Sri Lankan Project materials in both the Sinhala and English languages.
-Keshinie Bandaranaike is also organizing the presenting of DVA’s message on television and social media, and through live teachings at the 8,000 Dhamma schools.
+, a Vegan Ice Cream Social in Colombo paid off with front-page newspaper coverage.
+Our DVA Sri Lanka Project team gave out 2,500 vegan ice cream cones (photo below right), enlisted volunteers to help with our Project, welcomed new DVA members, and distributed DVA Sri Lankan Project materials in both the Sinhala and English languages.
+Keshinie Bandaranaike, pictured below left, is also organizing the presenting of DVA’s message on television and social media, and through live teachings at the 8,000 Dhamma schools.

 DVA’s Sri Lanka Project team recently appeared on three television shows, talking at length about why Buddhists should renounce animal products.
 We have also reached an agreement with a widely viewed television station to air a twelve-part series which will include cooking instructions and interviews with monastics, nutritionists, and media personalities.
-The host of our show will be DVA member Tashee Roberts.
+The host of our show will be DVA member and activist Tashie Roberts.

 MAKING A MAJOR IMPACT ON BUDDHIST CENTERS IN THE WEST